 Second, we followed the target article’s methods and did not employ any outlier handling strategies.
 As a close replication research study, we tried to ground our study on the original methodology as closely as possible to test replicability on the same grounds that the target article had to meet.
 Nevertheless, parametric tests, such as the Pearson correlations, may be sensitive to outliers (Knief & Forstmeier, 2021), and so we see room for discussion on whether replications should closely follow or aim to improve on the target’s methods, even if not up to the best practices.
 We do not believe this had any impact on the results, as the highly similar effects of the target and the replication suggest.

-Third, we note that our empathy manipulation in the extension was a manipulation of recalled past empathetic (vs unempathetic) offending experience, but not the emotion that the participants experienced while participating in the experiment.
+Third, we note that our empathy manipulation in the extension was a manipulation of recalled past empathetic (vs. unempathetic) offending experience, but not the emotion that the participants experienced while participating in the experiment.
 This design is meant to align our extension with the methods used in the replication.
 There are important differences between manipulating the recalled past situation rather than the actual affect that participants experience.
-Future research may aim to supplement our methods and adopt more direct other empathy manipulation techniques such as Batson et al.(1991)’s perspective-taking approach, contrasting objective versus emotional perspective towards the offenders.
+Future research may aim to supplement our methods and adopt more direct other empathy manipulation techniques such as Batson et al. (1991)’s perspective-taking approach, contrasting objective versus emotional perspective towards the offenders.

 We took the first step in manipulating empathy, and see promise for future research in also manipulating apology.
 Our extension revealed that affective empathy impacted perceived apology, yet it remains to be determined how perceived apology exactly affects and interacts with empathy, forgiveness, and other behavioral motivations.
 The link between perceived apology and forgiveness has been widely studied in the last decades (e.g., Hareli & Eisikovits, 2006; Schumann, 2012; Struthers et al., 2008), but few studies have investigated the link between perceived apology and empathy.

 Following a successful replication of McCullough et al. (1997), we suggest future replications of important seminal follow-ups such as McCullough et al. (1998).
 McCullough et al. (1998)’s study, which was grounded and extended on our target article, has been an influential research paper contributing to our understanding of interpersonal forgiveness, and examining rumination, closeness, and revenge, which were incorporated into their original forgiveness model.
 At the time of writing (April 2023), there were 2603 Google Scholar citations of the research, with critical follow-up theoretical and empirical papers.
-We took initial steps to partially replicate some of the work by McCullough et al. (1998) with including the revenge measure in our replication, yet we see the value in a more comprehensive revisiting of their study.
+We took initial steps to partially replicate some of the work by McCullough et al. (1998) by including the revenge measure in our replication, yet we see the value in a more comprehensive revisiting of their study.
 Importantly, as far as we know, there are no direct replications for the extended model of forgiveness.

 Conclusion